satyaborg/my-deep-learnings/README.md

 ## Papers 📑

-A collection of seminal research papers are collected under `papers`.
+A collection of seminal research papers are collected under `resources/papers`.

 ## Computer Vision 👁️